AdobeDocs/experience-platform.en/help/hygiene/ui/record-delete.md

 >[!IMPORTANT]
 >
->As part of ongoing changes to improve efficiency and make dataset operations less expensive, organizations who have been moved to the Delta format can also delete data from the data lake.
+>As part of ongoing changes to improve efficiency and make dataset operations less expensive, organizations who have been moved to the Delta format can delete data from the Identity Service, Real-Time Customer Profile, and the data lake.
 This type of user is referred to as delta-migrated.
-Users from organizations who have been delta-migrated can update datasets, and choose to delete records from either a single or all datasets.
-Users from organizations who have not been delta-migrated cannot update datasets, nor can they choose to delete records from either a single or all datasets as seen in the image below.
+Users from organizations who have been delta-migrated can choose to delete records from either a single or all datasets.
+Users from organizations who have not been delta-migrated cannot choose to delete records from either a single or all datasets as seen in the image below.
 In this case, please continue to the [provide identities](#provide-identities) section of the guide.

 ![The request creation workflow with the [!UICONTROL Delete record] option selected and highlighted.](../images/ui/record-delete/delete-record.png)